mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Here is a good example.
 I know a gentleman – I forgot his name, but he has a particular job: he was a commando.
 Do you know that word? *Commmando* is one of the soldiers hired by the government.
 But the commando, his task is, well, very hard...
 Sort of a spy, but not exactly a spy.
 One of the novels in England – I saw it on TV probably – the man in this novel was just like a commando.
 The government asked him to do something, a secret task: you have to go to another country, and serve somebody who could be killed or who could be [arrested].

 That is [what a] commando does.
 He is very sharp, and his eyes are very sharp eyes.
 If you look at him, immediately he *glares* at you. *[He chuckles.]* You’re just like a frog in front of a snake.
 Can you imagine?
 Because he has to maintain continually a certain mental, psychological tension; no *suki*, [no] psychological crack between him and object.
-Always there is no crack.
-So he is very sharp.
+Always there is no crack, so he is very sharp.

 But he suffered a lot.
 And he likes it very much here.
 So he came several times to see me, and he sat here a few times.
 He lives here, but he doesn’t have a particular home.
 Every day, he has to move, he has to do something secretly.
-He wants to come here, but, the government, FBI, everybody follows him.
+He wants to come here, but the government, FBI, everybody follows him.
 So he cannot walk in the sunshine; he has to walk in the darkness.
 He wants to come here because zazen starts in the dark. *[He laughs, and the group laughs.]* It’s dark in the morning, that’s why he wanted to come, and he came once.

 He has a small passport; that passport is a special passport issued by the government.
 This is a secret passport.
 Any time, any place, he can go.
 At any time, anywhere, he can kill *anybody*. *[Some laughter.]* That means, he is also at any time, anywhere, killed by somebody.
 Don’t you think so?
 That is his job: any time.